 Your main and most vital rig component is the mast.
-It carries the sails and is supported by the Standing Rigging as shown in Fig. 12.10, also shown is the Standing Rigging Furling Fig 12.11.
+It carries the sails and is supported by the standing rigging as shown on page 12.11.

 Your Hunter features the B&R rig; a design by Lars Bergstrom and Sven Ridder.
 The design was born in the 70's and has been used on ocean racers as well as world cruisers producing tremendous success.
 The B&R rig is designed to eliminate inner forestays, backstays, and running backstays.
 The 30-degree sweptback spreaders and reverse diagonals support the mast sideways, fore, and aft and the shrouds are discontinuous.
 Weight is minimized and using a smaller mast section maximizes airflow to the main.
 The angles between the shrouds and forestay equal an even 120-degree triangle that evenly spreads the load of the mast.